-Bob Brame grew up on a working farm in western Kentucky, but as Wendell Berry observed, like so many farm youths he was lured into the big city & away from the farm.
-After almost 50 years practicing law in Richmond, Washington & Charlottesville, in 2014 he retired & swapped Kentucky farmland for Jordan Farm just outside Gordonsville.
-He has worked closely with Culpeper SWCD staff & NRCS to implement & expand on the conservation vision he inherited from his Father.
-With Culpeper & NRCS assistance & advice he is currently implementing an array of conservation practices, including stream fencing, cattle waterers, rotational grazing, eradication of invasives & replacement of KY 31 fescue with novel endophyte fescue & native warm season grasses.
-He has yet to hear the remembered Whip-poor -will calls or see dung beetles of his youth, but this Spring he heard the first Bobwhite call on Jordan Farm in 15 or more years.
-He & his wife, Jane, remain hopeful that their grandchildren will have similar farm experiences.
-Bob was elected a Greene County director in 2007 & 2011 & an Orange Director in 2015.
+Bob Brame grew up on a working farm in Western Kentucky, but like many farm youths he was lured into the big city.
+After almost 50 years practicing law in Richmond, Washington and Charlottesville, he retired in 2014 and swapped Kentucky farmland for Jordan Farm just outside Gordonsville.
+He has worked closely with Culpeper SWCD staff and NRCS to implement and expand on the conservation vision he inherited from his Father.
+Together they are currently implementing a number of conservation practices, including rotational grazing, eradication of invasives and replacement of KY 31 fescue with novel endophyte fescue and native warm season grasses.
+He heard the first Bobwhite call and is still looking for dung beetles and listening for whip-poor-wills.
+He and his wife, Jane, remain hopeful that their grand-children will see and hear more mature species.
+Bob was elected a Greene County director in 2007 and 2011 and an Orange Director in 2015 and 2019.